Skip to content

 Excellence in Career Mentoring Award highlights value of outstanding mentors

-The Penn State College of Medicine values the contributions mentors make to enhance and develop the careers of our faculty, students and trainees.
-The Penn State COM Excellence in Career Mentoring Award was our established in order to recognize the contributions of outstanding mentors in the college.
+Penn State College of Medicine values the contributions mentors make to enhance and develop the careers of our faculty, students and trainees.
+The Excellence in Career Mentoring Award was established in order to recognize the contributions of outstanding mentors in the College of Medicine.
+These awards acknowledge the exceptional effort of faculty who enable and empower students, residents and trainees, junior faculty and peers on their path to achieve their full potential.

-The Office of Faculty and Professional Development and the Career Mentoring Awards Review Committee was overwhelmed with nominations of committed mentors from across the College of Medicine.
-The office and committee would like congratulate and acknowledge the significant contributions of all nominees.
+The Office of Faculty and Professional Development and the Career Mentoring Awards Review Committee was overwhelmed with nominations of committed mentors from across the College.
+We would like congratulate and acknowledge the significant contributions of all nominees, and note that decisions were difficult.

-2022 Clinical Science Master Mentor – Full Professor
+2023 Clinical Science Master Mentor – Full Professor

-2022 Basic Science Master Mentor – Full Professor
+2023 Clinical Science Mentor – Associate Professor

-2022 Clinical Science Associate Professor Mentor
+2023 Clinical Science Mentor – Associate Professor

 Jump to topic